Residential Roofing FAQ’s discussed by BPS Facilities

 Thermoplastic Roofing System

 Thermoplastic polyolefin (TPO) is a type of roofing membrane that is usually chosen for its high energy efficiency and its’ durability (it does not rot nor is weakened by UV light).
-In some circumstances, TPO roofing can be effectively used to recover over an existing flat roof.
+In some circumstances, TPO roofing can be effectively used to recover over an existing roof.
 Saving time, money and disposal of the original membrane.

 Modified Bitumen / Asphalt Roofing Solutions

 Reinforced bitumen flat roofing systems are ideal for both new build or re-roofing projects.
 It is a very versatile form of roofing and can be applied to a range of surfaces, including timber, concrete and metal.
-Mastic asphalt is thought to be the most reliable of all flat roof systems, offering weatherproof and waterproof integrity for many different types of commercial roofs.
+Mastic asphalt is thought to be the most reliable of all roof systems, offering weatherproof and waterproof integrity for many different types of commercial roofs.
 Mastic asphalt can also be applied to balconies, paving or basement flooring and is versatile enough to be used on sloped or curved services.

 Coated Roof Systems